 In late 2017, the municipal council of Titiribi voted in favor of prohibition on metallic mining in the municipality, which resolution was subsequently declared invalid by the Administrative Tribunal of Antioquia.
 Subsequently, the municipality called for a municipal referendum to determine whether to amend its applicable zoning to prohibit metallic mining activities in the municipality.
 In February 2018, the Administrative Tribunal of Antioquia issued a decision in which it determined that the referendum may proceed.
 Such referendum was originally scheduled to be held in April 2018.
 However, it has since been suspended until further notice.
 Along with others in the industry, Sunward commenced a challenge of this decision and the proposed referendum with the applicable State council.
 In October 2018, Sunward received notice that the state council had issued a decision, which, among other things, declared the February 2018 decision of the Administrative Tribunal of Antioquia null and void and ordered it to consider Sunward's arguments and issue a new ruling on the matter within 15 days.
-In November of 2018, the Administrative Tribunal of Antioquia decided to maintain its ruling approving the referendum and can now proceed to schedule a referendum.
+In November of 2018, the Administrative Tribunal of Antioquia decided to maintain its ruling approving the referendum and the municipality could now proceed to schedule a referendum.
 The Constitutional Court declared the act of municipalities prohibiting mining through popular consultations as unconstitutional.
 This decision obliges other courts and authorities including the Municipality of Titiribi to uphold this declaration.
-The Company will continue to vigorously defend its rights to the Titiribi Project.
+Thereafter, the Ministry of Mines of Colombia commenced a challenge of the Tribunal of Antioquia's decision in November 2018 before the State Council.
+In January 2019, the State Council ruled against the November 2018 decision of the Administrative Tribunal of Antioquia, declaring such decision null and void and ordered the Administrative Tribunal of Antioquia to consider the Unified Sentence SU095 from the Constitutional Court that states that the act of municipalities prohibiting mining through popular consultations is unconstitutional.
+The Company will continue to vigorously defend its rights to the Titiribí Project.